Roche lauds new flu drug trial as Tamiflu suffers generics hit

 Analysts, however, said there was only a marginal benefit while there were cheaper generic copies of Roche’s older Tamiflu medicine.

-In severe flu outbreaks, millions of people can get sick, resulting in hospitalizations and hundreds of thousands of deaths, in particular among older people or those with compromised immune or respiratory systems.
+In severe flu outbreaks, millions of people can get sick, resulting in hospitalisations and hundreds of thousands of deaths, in particular among older people or those with compromised immune or respiratory systems.

 Roche’s Capstone-2 trial focused on adults aged 65 or older, or those who have conditions such as asthma, chronic lung disease, diabetes, or heart disease.